CPT Violation, Mirror World and Implications for Baryon Asymmetry: Baryon Asymmetry in Thermal Equilibrium

 where $g$ is the number of internal degrees of freedom, $g_*$ is the effective number of relativistic degrees of freedom, and $\xi = 1$ for bosons and $\xi = 2$ for fermions.
 In thermodynamic equilibrium, $\mu \neq 0$ only for particles carrying conserved charges with non-zero net density.
 For non-conserved charges, chemical potentials vanish due to rapid charge-violating interactions, implying $n = \bar{n}$ and eliminating any asymmetry as expressed in \eqref{n-n}.

 From \eqref{f(E)}, an energy shift between a particle and its antiparticle in equilibrium can be interpreted as an effective chemical potential.
 During reheating, $CPT$-violating effects may induce such a shift for the inflaton field, leading to a non-zero effective chemical potential $\mu_\phi = M$, where $M$ is defined in \eqref{M}.
-If the inflaton couples to baryon-number-violating interactions -- such as in leptogenesis, the Affleck–Dine mechanism, or GUT-scale baryogenesis \cite{Dine:2003ax, Riotto:1999yt} -- this energy asymmetry can be transferred to SM fields and generate a net baryon number according to \eqref{n-n}.
+If the inflaton couples to baryon-number-violating interactions -- such as in leptogenesis, the Affleck--Dine mechanism, or GUT-scale baryogenesis \cite{Dine:2003ax, Riotto:1999yt} -- this energy asymmetry can be transferred to SM fields and generate a net baryon number according to \eqref{n-n}.
 For instance, if $CPT$ is violated, then in the effective theory with dimension-6 baryon-number-violating operators \cite{Grzadkowski:2010es}, the inflaton and anti-inflaton decay rates into neutron and neutrino modes,

-can differ, generating a matter–antimatter asymmetry during reheating.
+can differ, generating a matter-antimatter asymmetry during reheating.
 These reactions violate baryon and lepton numbers by one unit each ($\Delta B = 1$, $\Delta L = 1$), but preserve the SM constraint $\Delta (B - L) = 0$, which we will use to restrict the equilibrium conditions in the cosmological plasma.

 To estimate this effect, we neglect interactions between the inflaton and SM fermions and gauge bosons, focusing instead on the lowest-dimensional dominant interaction between the inflaton and the Higgs field.
 Since both the Higgs boson and inflaton are fundamental scalar fields central to early Universe dynamics, their coupling is a natural mechanism for transmitting baryon-number-violating effects.
 In particular, minimal models exist in which the Higgs itself plays the role of the inflaton \cite{Bezrukov:2007ep}.